 Sojitz offers 20 days of paid annual leave to employees from the following fiscal year after they entered the company, provided that they achieved an attendance rate of at least 80% in the preceding fiscal year.
 In addition, employees are given five days of summer leave, for a total of 25 days of paid leave per year.
 In FY2022,we achieved our target of employees using 17 days or more annual leave (18.36 days).
 In FY2023, we will continue to promote the usage of 17 days or more (a usage rate of 68%) as an ongoing target.
 In addition to implementing work sharing in each Group organization to encourage employees to use leave, we have made use of annual leave a component of organization appraisals and are continuing to pursue efforts aimed at further raising leave usage among employees.

 When an employee reaches their 10th, 20th, and 30th year in the company, they are awarded an extra five days of leave, and they are eligible to use this leave in conjunction with either paid annual leave or summer leave to take extended leave for a period of two weeks or less.
 This system affords people the time away from the office to travel to distant or hard-to-reach destinations which would otherwise be difficult to visit using the standard number of annual leave days, thus allowing them a chance to rejuvenate both physically and mentally.

 Addition of Special Leave (Family Support Leave)

-For employees who have already used 12 or more days of leave, we offer five days of leave for the purposes of family support (such as for accompanying a spouse during labor, attending school functions, caring for parents, etc.) to make it easier for employees to use annual leave for household circumstances.
+For employees who have already used 12 or more days of paid annual leave, we offer five days of leave for the purposes of family support (such as for accompanying a spouse during labor, attending school functions, caring for parents, etc.) to make it easier for employees to use annual leave for household circumstances.